UPPMAX/R-python-julia-matlab-HPC/docs/julia/interactiveJulia.rst

                   salloc: Job allocation 20174806 has been revoked. b-an01 [~]$

-.. admonition:: Running Jupyter on compute nodes at UPPMAX
+.. admonition:: Running IJulia in Jupyter on compute nodes at UPPMAX

+   - Jupyter is rather slow on the compute nodes.
+   - This can be fixed by opening jupyter in a web browers on you local computer.

    https://uppmax.github.io/HPC-python/jupyter.html

 .. keypoints::